Financial Aid Policies

 All information provided to Albany Law School, federal or state programs, and lenders must be accurate and truthful.
 Information that is not accurate or truthful may result in a student's financial aid award becoming void if and when incorrect information is revealed.
 Intentionally false statements or misrepresentation on any of the student's financial aid application materials may subject the filer to criminal penalties.

-Need-based financial aid is not automatically renewed.
+Federal financial aid is not automatically renewed.
 Annual applications are required.

 All awards are subject to state, federal, and institutional funding, as well as program regulations and policies relative to the respective programs.